-This exhibition will be the largest retrospective ever staged of the artist’s work and will be the first exhibition in nearly forty years to reassess Dorrit Black’s contribution to the story of Australian art.
-While better-known as a pioneering printmaker, this exhibition will showcase the full breadth of her artistic virtuosity and demonstrate the artist’s remarkable talent as a draughtswoman, watercolourist and oil painter of unprecedented force.
+This exhibition was the largest retrospective ever staged of the artist’s work and was the first exhibition in nearly forty years to reassess Dorrit Black’s contribution to the story of Australian art.
+While better-known as a pioneering printmaker, this exhibition showcased the full breadth of her artistic virtuosity and demonstrate the artist’s remarkable talent as a draughtswoman, watercolourist and oil painter of unprecedented force.

-Two hundred works will feature in the exhibition encompassing all media and with a focus on still life, portraiture and landscape.
+Two hundred works featured in the exhibition encompassing all media and with a focus on still life, portraiture and landscape.
 The works are drawn from the Art Gallery of South Australia’s collection and other public and private collections from across the nation.